aeevered/elected-officials-data-acquisition/docs/README.md

-# Proposal for Senior Technical Analyst Assessment - Elected Officials
+# Proposal for Elected Officials Data Acquisition

 The purpose of this README is to outline a proposed approach to data acquisition and modeling for U.S. county elected official data.